bl1te/MCJ-datapack-attempt/README.md

 ## Installation

 :warning: The datapack is intended to be used on Java Edition 1.21.5.
+Singleplayer only[^1].

 1. Download the _Adventure.7z_ from the [Releases](https://github.com/bl1te/MCJ-datapack-attempt/releases) page.
 2. Unpack the contents into your _saves_ folder.
 It should look like this: